Ontario, Canada: Best Months for a Weather-Savvy Trip

 Layering Essentials for Unpredictable Weather

 Layering allows you to adapt to sudden temperature changes.
 Start with a moisture-wicking base layer to keep sweat away from your skin.
-Add a warm mid-layer like a fleece or sweater, and finish with a waterproof outer layer to shield against rain or wind11.
+Add a warm mid-layer like a fleece or sweater, and finish with a waterproof outer layer to shield against rain or wind.

 This approach works well in spring and fall when temperatures can swing dramatically.
-For example, April’s average low is 39°F, but it can rise to 57°F by the end of the month11.
+For example, April’s average low is 39°F, but it can rise to 57°F by the end of the month.
 Packing layers ensures you’re prepared for these shifts.

 Rain Gear and Seasonal Clothing

 Rain is common in certain months, so waterproof gear is a must.
 An umbrella, rain jacket, and waterproof shoes will keep you dry during unexpected showers.
-In April, there’s a 36.7% chance of experiencing rain during your visit11.
+In April, there’s a 36.7% chance of experiencing rain during your visit.

 For summer, lightweight and breathable fabrics are ideal.
 Winter demands thermal layers, insulated jackets, and accessories like gloves and hats.
 Dressing appropriately for the season ensures you enjoy your activities without discomfort.